koendv/liteos-bluepillplus/README.md

 ### usb device

 The GD32F303 usb hardware seems register-compatible with STM32F103.
 The usb stack used is [libusb_stm32](https://github.com/dmitrystu/libusb_stm32), configuration is same as for STM32F103.

+[libusb_stm32](https://github.com/dmitrystu/libusb_stm32) is a device-only usb stack for stm32 arm, optimized for speed and size.
+Compare with [Ha thach tinyusb](https://github.com/hathach/tinyusb).

 ## Compiling